Early menopause is defined as when you go through menopause earlier than is typical.

 Lifestyle habits to help with symptoms

 - Get enough vitamin D – As early menopause puts you at an increased risk of osteoporosis it is important to get enough of this vitamin to support calcium absorption and healthy bone density.
 There is also research linking low levels of vitamin D with an increased risk of depression and low mood making it a crucial nutrient on many levels.
+Vitamin D is produced naturally on exposure to UV light but us sun-starved Brits are probably not making enough of it for around six months of the year (which is why the government guidance is that we should all be taking a 10mg supplement from October to March).
 There are some food sources including oily fish like salmon and mackerel, egg yolks, liver and fortified foods but you might not be able to get enough from food alone, so taking a supplement can help with any shortfall and when sunshine is in short supply.

 Sources & resources